Research - Validation Studies

 Lumbar paraspinal muscle fatigability in repetitive isoinertial loading: EMG spectral indices, Borg scale and endurance time.

-Year: 1997 Country: Germany Study Population: N=10 healthy volunteers
+Year: 1997 Country: Finland Study Population: N=10 healthy volunteers

 Kankaanpää M, Taimela S, Webber C, Airaksinen O, Hänninen O. Lumbar paraspinal muscle fatigability in repetitive isoinertial loading: EMG spectral indices, Borg scale and endurance time.
 European Journal of Applied Physiology 1997;76(3):236-242.